DerKorsar/freakydude.github.io/content/posts/2022-09-30-Flash_Marlin_SidewinderX2/index.md

    1. If you using Windows, look into your device manager, if there is a "STM32 Bootloader"
 1. Disconnect Pronterface
 1. Start STM32CubeProgrammer
-   1. Connect with USB
+   1. Connect with USB (
    1. **Make a backup of your original firmware**
    1. Flash the modified Firmware:
       1. Download the `firmware.bin` form the latest release from my github page [https://github.com/freakydude/Marlin/releases/](https://github.com/freakyDude/Marlin/releases/).
-      1. In STM32CubeProgrammer, Open File, Select Firmware, Press Download
+      1. In STM32CubeProgrammer, Open File, Select Firmware, Press Download (If the SMT32CubeProgrammer log contains the lines “sector XXXX does not exist”, you must select “Erasing&Programming” -> “Erase flash memory” -> “Full chip erase”.
+And try to flash it again.)
 1. Disconnect USB cable from your printer, restart (power-off, on) your printer
 1. Reset EEPROM with `M502` and save EEPROM settings with `M500` command